 4. Traditional invoice factoring may hurt your reputation

 When you’re struggling with cash flow because of business debt, invoice factoring has traditionally been a way to get cash from outstanding invoices.
 There are several reasons why small business owners might want to think twice about partnering with an invoice factoring company.
 Some of the key issues with traditional invoice factoring include complex fee structure, loss of ownership of your accounts receivable, the fact that customers will learn of your financial troubles, and long-term contracts that lock you in.
-Read more about the risks of invoice factoring.

 5. Payday loans are not made for businesses